jcpilche/gpt-api-personas/README.md

-creating talking personas with gpt api
+creating multiple personas with gpt api analysis of the llm's validity to describe real human conversation